 You take those exercises and you put them into a sequence where you’re performing an exercise for 30-45 seconds followed by a rest period of 15-30 seconds and then moving on to the next exercise, she says.

 A workout might involve a single circuit through those exercises or multiple circuits depending on the number of exercises you’re using and the length of the workout you’re designing.

 So, let’s say you like what you hear and you want to give HIIT training a go?
 Where to start?
 Well, you can easily search the internet for some simple HIIT workouts you can do on your own.
-You can try out an Afterburn class at Elevate Fitness (included with many membership types, check out Dewitt’s schedule here and Liverpool’s over here) or you can have a trainer design a HIIT workout specific to your goals.
+You can try out an Afterburn class at Elevate Fitness (included with many membership types, check out Dewitt’s schedule here) or you can have a trainer design a HIIT workout specific to your goals.

 Whichever way you choose to go, we recommend using a heart rate monitor so that you can see that you’re alternating your high-intensity intervals with short bouts of recovery.
 This is what a HIIT workout using the MyZone Heart Rate Monitor might look like: